android/games-samples/trivialkart/trivialkart-unity/README.md

 5. Add tester accounts to your game.
 This will allow you to test purchases and subscriptions without being charged.
 Test accounts also have greatly reduced subscription periods, allowing for easier testing of subscription features.

+## Enabling Play Games Services

+TODO:
+(link to unity plugin setup)

+### Configure Proguard

+### Adding the upload key for local build testing

+Builds published for testing or distribution on Google Play are resigned by Google.
+When you configure Play Games Services, these keys are used for authentication.
+If you run a locally built APK signed with your upload key, Play Games Services won't be able to authenticate.
+To fix this, you can add the upload key to a new OAuth client for your local builds.
+To do this:

+1. In Play Console, go to **Setup->App Integrity**
+2. Select the **App Signing** tab
+3. Find the **Upload key certificate** section and copy the **SHA-1 certificate fingerprint**
+4. Go to **Grow->Play Games Services->Setup** and **Management->Configuration**
+5. Find the **Credentials** section and click on **Add Credentials**
+6. Give the credential a different name from the existing name
+7. Click **Create OAuth Client** and follow the instructions, using the SHA-1 certificate fingerprint from the Upload key
+8. Click **Refresh OAuth** clients until the new client is listed in the **OAuth client list**
+9. Select the new client from the list and click **Save changes**
+10. Return to the **Configuration** screen and click **Review and publish**
+11. On the next screen, click **Publish**

 ## Building for Google Play Games